Posted on September 23, 2015 in Addiction

 The story of N-Bomb is really the story of all designer drugs: a small change is made to an illegal substance to make something technically legal with similar but ultimately unknown effects.
 At first, some people assume that this technical legality means the drug must be safe, but it doesn’t take long for tragedy to strike and the potential risks to become more well-known.
 Eventually, laws get changed and the substance gets relegated to the trash can of history, as people realize that taking an unknown substance with no quality control and unknown effects really isn’t a good idea, and certainly isn’t safe.

 Another problem comes after a substance is outlawed, because there’s always something new waiting to take its place.
 Consistent laws on such issues between states and the feds are one thing, but what’s really needed is a more wide-reaching way to address the constant influx of novel substances without always having to play catch-up, or even a more radical approach altogether.
+Those who are addicted to LSD or similar substances should seek treatment for their addiction before falling prey to these dangers.

 Struggling with drug or alcohol addiction?